 Training Palliative Care Professionals

-1,800+ Healthcare providers received training, which they can cascade to other palliative care professionals
+2,700+ Healthcare providers received training, which they can cascade to other palliative care professionals

-Virtual Sessions in COVID times
+Virtual Sessions in COVID-19 times

 Training Palliative Care Professionals in Communities

-Together with National Health Mission,Government of Maharashtra and Aga Khan Health Services (India), we are supporting an innovative project to integrate palliative care into the Non Communicable Disease (NCD) programme.
+Together with the National Health Mission, the Government of Maharashtra, and Aga Khan Health Services (India), we are supporting an innovative project to integrate palliative care into the Non-Communicable Disease (NCD) programme.
 We have started with 2 blocks (Bhor and Purandar) in Pune district, Maharashtra.
 The aim is to ensure that the health care system in these blocks is responsive to palliative care needs.

 To help realise the WHO's global mandate of eliminating hepatitis by 2030, we have launched Project PRAKASH (Programmed Approach to Knowledge and Sensitisation on Hepatitis) in partnership with the Institute of Liver and Biliary Science (ILBS).
-Through this initiative, we support in-house induction training and web-based update sessions using globally recognized curriculum on the diagnosis and management of viral hepatitis
+Through this initiative, we support in-house induction training and web-based update sessions using a globally recognized curriculum on the diagnosis and management of viral hepatitis.

-4600+ paramedics and doctors trained in 2019-20
+8000+ paramedics and doctors trained to date

 Technological innovations for health training

 We partner with Project ECHO to support a guided practice model of medical education.
-It is a web-based hubspoke platform where specialists share their knowledge and mentor health care providers in local communities.
-This exchange helps in better identification, evaluation and management of diseases.
+It is a web-based hub-spoke platform where specialists share their knowledge and mentor health care providers in local communities.
+This exchange helps in better identification, evaluation, and management of diseases.

 Since April 2020, we have been connecting doctors and allied health care practitioners with the AIIMS and ICMR led virtual information network for COVID-19 through the ECHO platform.
 330,000+ healthcare practitioners attended 1400+ sessions between April 2020 and June 2021.